CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     >>>
     ```

-    Sometimes our on-the-fly mathematics needs are directly related to our Network Programmability Ninja skills.
+5. Sometimes our on-the-fly mathematics needs are directly related to our Network Programmability Ninja skills.
 For
 instance, you may need to convert DSCP values to ToS values.
 Converting DSCP to ToS for quality of service is
-    done by bit-shifting by 2 bits to the left (padding a binary number with two `0`s).
+done by bit-shifting by 2 bits to the left (padding a binary number with two zeroes).
 Doing this on paper, you would
-    typically write out the binary representation of the DSCP integer, then pad two 0s on the right side of this
+typically write out the binary representation of the DSCP integer, then pad two zeroes on the right side of this
 binary string, and then mentally convert that new binary string back into an integer.
 Python makes quick work of
-    this:
+this.
+For example, type the code snippet `46 << 2` and press the `Enter` or `Return` key to make the conversion:

     ```
     >>> 46 << 2